MarwanNakhaleh/Zero-to-Developer-Fast-Cheap-and-Effective/what_to_study.md

 # What should I study?
 *This guide assumes you are looking to get a job as quickly as possible, which generally means you will want to study web development.
 If you are not interested in working in web dev, this guide does not apply to you.*

-## FreeCodeCamp courses
+## Learning the code
 Go to [FreeCodeCamp](https://freecodecamp.org/learn) and check out the certifications offered.
 FreeCodeCamp's certifications are composed of several courses each.
 For each certification track that offers material you'll need to know, read below to see which courses in each certification teach skills that are actually necessary or helpful to have in your job search.

-You don't need to worry about actually earning these certifications.
-They are not official and by themselves, they will not make or break your ability to get a job.
+You don't need to worry about actually earning these certification as much as you need to learn about the concepts.
+The certifications are not official and by themselves, they will not make or break your ability to get a job.

-Certification names are headers.
+Below, certification names are headers.
 Necessary ones are bold.
 Not all courses inside each certification will be necessary.

 If you see a certification on FreeCodeCamp that I don't have listed here, that means it's not necessary for you to know that material before you get your first job.